 As soon as you enter Fairbury, be prepared to fight off several elf-guards.
 You will also see some Ssithra in a soup line who are peaceful until they get drawn into the battle, so if you can, keep them peaceful.
 When the common grounds are safe, do some exploring.
-Eventually, you'll find that even though there are lots of places one could go, everything has been locked down because you're in town.
+Eventually, you'll find that even though there are lots of places one might go, everything has been locked down to prevent your passive.
 Your only option is to break through a window at the top of the grassy area that holds the line of trees.

-Inside the building are Ssithra determined to kill you.
+Inside the building are Ssithra.
 You will wind around, past a Ssithra statue and into a cave, and given the close quarters of this section the city-dwellers have the advantage.
 Once in the cave there are two buttons: the first opens a door leading back outside, and the second opens a door leading downwards.
 Ssithra are waiting for you beyond the second door, but some exploding barrels are also present, dangerous for both you and them.
 An elevator takes you into a warehouse.

 The warehouse is littered with elves along a conveyor belt.
-This section is rather straightforward, and you'll reach a larger warehouse room in which a cutscene plays where Arthur from The Heretic Fortress and two guards (a warrior and a cleric) are with a tour guide -- this scene is dedicated to all my THF buds!
-You face a horde of elves afterward, and then you'll try to open some doors (one is locked).
-After you try to open the door opposite the locked door, a bunch of crates will roll over, revealing more angry elves.
+This section is rather straightforward, and you'll reach a larger warehouse room in which a cutscene plays where King Arthur from the Heretic Fortress and two guards (a warrior and a cleric) are with a tour guide -- this scene is dedicated to all the people I've met over the years who've played the THF mod!
+You face a horde of elves afterwards, and then you'll try to open some doors (one is locked).
+After you try to open the door opposite the locked door, crates will roll over, revealing more angry elves.
 A duplicate Warehouse Key will be discovered, which opens the locked door.